timotei/git-rename-limit-testcase/README.md

 # Git modified files rename bug (on 200+ files)
 It seems that after 200 renamed + modified files (slightly - 95% similarity index), git fails to properly recognize the renames anymore.
 This was reproduced on version `2.12.0.windows.1` and on Linux with git version 2.1.4.
+Even with `diff.renameLimit` being set to something like 3000, it still reproduces.

 Once you add the 201th renamed file, it will break *everything*, even if you amend the commit.